innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 to reduce its expertise to one specific cloud provider or editor.

 Second, it is important to understand that leveraging the latest technologies is not good enough.
 Today, with a combination of three open source technologies ([langchain](https://www.langchain.com/), [langfuse](https://langfuse.com/) and [langgraph](https://langchain-ai.github.io/langgraph/)), developers can quickly setup a multi-agent, monitored generative AI application.
 That is not innovation.
 Innovation is to apply it to a useful use case, and succeed in deploying in a real production environment.
 In that space, open sources lacks many features.

-Our claim is that IDP(s) are the necessary condition to serve our AI projects and innovation.
+The TSN paradox is as follows.
+We have the sogtware assets, many (many) DevOps and DevSecOps specialists, and many (not as many but the right ones) Data Scientists.
+And yet, we lack efficiencies to setup and demonstrate our ideas in the expected weeks.
+Recent successes ([ogma](/blogs/ogma), [nyx](/blogs/nyx)) were illustrative
+of the advocated IDP approach.
+In turn these projects pave the way to define shared devops practices, architectural patterns, and a cultural change to make small and geographically distributed teams or individuals work together.
+The next step is to make these practice explicitly part of our technical policy.

 ## References